top of page

 Glass mug filled with Eggnog, whipped cream and sprinkles in front of a cake stand filled with mince pies and a background of fairy lights

 Eggnog is a true Christmas delight.
-This creamy, sweet, and lightly spiced drink is velvety and rather decedent.
-It can be served chilled or, for an extra special treat, in coffee - which happens to be my favourite way to enjoy it.
+This creamy, sweet, and lightly spiced drink is velvety and rather decadent.
+It can be served chilled or, for an extra special treat, in coffee, which happens to be my favourite way to enjoy it.

 There are so many wonderful things to bring festive cheer at this time of the year: Christmas trees, open fires, all those lights, and of course, the food!
 Eggnog is another, and if you have never tried it before, do, as it is a wonderful addition.
 For us, all year, we look forward to the day in December that is dedicated to decorating the tree and the house, listening to cheesy Christmas music, and making mince pies and eggnog.